An offshore, or overseas, bank account is one that you have in a country you don’t reside in.

 Why use offshore accounts?

-Offshore accounts can make it simpler to manage your financial commitments across multiple countries and regions.
+Offshore accounts, also known as offshore bank accounts or offshore savings accounts, can make it simpler to manage your financial commitments across multiple countries and regions.
 They can be useful if you need to make, or receive, regular international payments and transfers.

 Most expats have a bank account in their home country and another account in the country they're living in.
 Many also consider opening an offshore account, as this can be an effective way to save, invest and manage money while abroad.